 - In a small bowl, mix together the flour, oats, baking powder, salt, brown sugar and cinnamon.

-- Place the coconut in the bowl with the dry ingredients and using a couple of knives (or your fingers) work the mixture until it is crumbly and well mixed.
+- Place the butter in the bowl with the dry ingredients and using a couple of knives (or your fingers) work the mixture until it is crumbly and well mixed.

 - Spread topping over berries and bake for 35-40 minutes.